bbolker/bbmisc/peeves.md

 Always spell-check.
 Spell-checking won't catch everything, and you may have to skip over a lot of technical vocabulary that's not in the dictionary, but there's no excuse for not doing it.

-Everyone overuses their favorite kinds of punctuation or turns of phrase.
+Everyone overuses their favorite kinds of punctuation, words, or turns of phrase.
 Learn what yours are, and use your revision process to thin them out.
-(For example, I deleted many instances of the word "usually" in this document, keeping only the ones I thought were really necessary.)[^4]
+(For example, I deleted many instances of the word "usually" in this document, keeping only the ones I thought were really necessary.
+I sometimes get carried away with em-dashes or semicolons.)[^5]

 If you are using [BibTeX](http://www.bibtex.org/), check for capitalization!
 Most journal styles automatically set titles in all lower-case, so you have to protect any words that should be Capitalized or CAPITALIZED with curly brackets {} (some reference managers automatically {protect} {every} {word} {in} {the} {title}, but I prefer that only necessary words are protected).

 You should have read, or at least looked at, every reference that you cite.
-Thanks to the internet it is now plausible that you found a copy of Laplace's "Recherches sur le calcul intégral aux différences infiniment petites, et aux différences finies" (1771) online and read it in the original French[^5], but I will definitely challenge you about it during your committee meeting or thesis defence.
+Thanks to the internet it is now plausible that you found a copy of Laplace's "Recherches sur le calcul intégral aux différences infiniment petites, et aux différences finies" (1771) online and read it in the original French, but I will definitely challenge you about it during your committee meeting or thesis defence.
 If you read something in translation, you should cite the translation/translator; if you feel it's important to cite work that's cited in another work (because it is historically important or foundational), state that explicitly (e.g. "Laplace *Recherches sur le calcul ...* [1771], cited in Schmoo et al [2015]").

+It's fine to cite an earlier source without reading it if you attribute it (similarly to the example in the previous paragraph, e.g. "Smith (2017), cited in in Jones (2020)"), but: (1) if the information can be considered reasonably general, it may be OK to cite the later source without giving the earlier one, (2) if the earlier source feels important enough to cite, it's probably best to go back and read the earlier source so you can cite it directly.
+(It is educational and sometimes shocking to follow a trail of references back to see how information from an original source can be distorted in subsequent citations.)

 I prefer author-date style citation.
 It is less compact than using numbered references, but it immediately lets readers who are familiar with the literature in your field know what study you're citing, without having to skip to the reference section.

 Use a bibliographic citation manager.
 I prefer [Zotero](https://www.zotero.org/) because it is free, powerful, and convenient, but you can use anything that works for you and your co-authors.
 Using a citation manager means you can keep track of everything you've read whether or not you use it in your paper; any modern citation manager + document preparation system will make the process of switching reference formats nearly painless.

-When citing scholarly work that is available online (e.g. a peer-reviewed journal article or conference proceedings, or an article in a preprint archive), give the full citation information, not just the URL or [DOI](https://www.doi.org/); it's more formal, and readers who are familiar with the literature in your area will be able to know what you're citing without having to click through a link.
+When citing scholarly work that is available online (e.g. a peer-reviewed journal article or conference proceedings, or an article in a preprint archive), give the full citation information, not just the URL or DOI (*digital object identifier*); it's more formal, and readers who are familiar with the literature in your area will be able to know what you're citing without having to click through a link.
 Do include the URL or DOI in the citation, for convenience.
 Use the DOI in place of the URL of the publisher's web site wherever possible.

+Information that is only available on a standalone web site should provide information about the date when you accessed it but you don't need to do this with journal articles or other information that has a DOI; such sources are assumed to be stable.

 ## Vocabulary/words to avoid

 - "utili[sz]e" (use "use" instead)
+- "a multitude of" could be "many"
 - "hypothesize" (Can be useful if you are laying out a formal hypothesis, but why not just "think" or "suggest"?).
 "It has been hypothesized that" is both passive and (IMO) unnecessarily formal. ("Schmoo et al. (2024) hypothesized that" is OK, but "proposed" or "suggested" could be good, less jargony alternatives)
 - vague qualifiers: "quite", "very", "extremely".
 Could you omit them without changing the meaning of your sentence?
 - horn-blowing: "importantly", "interestingly".
 Ideally, your writing will be spare enough that you don't need to emphasize particular results.